Pension minimums

 Future pension payments in the new financial year will be calculated based on the most recently selected pension payment amount and payment frequency in the previous financial year, with adjustments made for any indexation or fixed rate increases your client has requested.
 If your client made changes to their selected pension amount throughout the year, please review the latest pension details.

 Please review the newly calculated amount straight after our recalculation period to ensure it meets your client’s expectations.
-This will avoid the need for an ad hoc payment request after your client receives their first pension payment in the new financial year.
+This will help avoid the need for an ad hoc payment request after your client receives their first pension payment in the new financial year.

 How can I increase or decrease my client's pension payments?